TheBreakingGoodProject/EM-data/README.md

 **Instructions**

+If you would like to read about the information we have so far on the accessibility of a specific medicine, view milestones https://github.com/TheBreakingGoodProject/EM-data/milestones

-If you have found information about the accessibility of a medicine, submit it to the project using the **Issues** tab.
+If you have found information about the accessibility of a medicine, submit it to the project using the **Issues** tab. https://github.com/TheBreakingGoodProject/EM-data/issues

-If you would like to review submitted information, head to the **'Review 1' Project** and look for projects with a 'To do' status.
+If you would like to review submitted information, head to the **'Review 1' Project** and look for projects with a 'To do' status. https://github.com/orgs/TheBreakingGoodProject/projects/18